 BA (Rollins College) MA (Sarah Lawrence College)

-Nydia is a first year PhD student at the Centre for Gender Studies at SOAS, University of London.
-She holds a BA in Anthropology and a minor in African American Studies (Rollins College, Winter Park, FL) and a MA in Women's History (Sarah Lawrence College, Bronxville, NY).
+Nydia is a PhD candidate at the Centre for Gender Studies and a Marie Curie Early Stage Researcher in the Initial Training Network ‘Diasporic Constructions of Home and Belonging’ (CoHaB) at Centre for Migration and Diaspora Studies.
+She holds a BA in Anthropology and a minor in African American Studies from Rollins College in Winter Park, Florida (2004) and an MA in Women's History from Sarah Lawrence College in Bronxville, New York (2011).

 PhD ResearchDrawing on archival and ethnographic data, my thesis traces the genealogy of the black women’s movement in Britain looking specifically at the discourse and deployment of ‘political blackness’.
 In particular, I examine the issues that converged in the 1970s and 80s to foreground ‘black’ as the basis for mobilizing women from seemingly disparate diasporic and transnational communities to engage in collective activism, and the ways in which contemporary black women’s organizations and black women activists utilize ‘blackness’ as a central organizing metaphor.
 Throughout, I aim to shed light on the discourses and practices that constitute what I have come to describe as gendered political blackness.